ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 The data was then widened for further prcessing.

+Post widening, dummies for each category in the column `facility_Type Of House` were created to attune with the T-SNE data requirements.

+Unique households in the data: 1526

 #### 1.6 Stock inventory (VDSA – N)

 The stock inventory schedule of the GES questionnaire enquires about the quantity, unit price and total value of the inventory kept with the household.
 The inventory is split into the follwoing broader categories: Cereals, Pulses, Oilseeds, Other items, Fodders, Cattle Feed, Cooking Fuel and Inputs.